codebytes/codebytes.github.io/_posts/2022-12-27-multiple-domains-on-github-pages.md

 ---

-Something I found out after moving from Wordpress to GitHub Pages is that out of the box you can only host a single domain for a repository with GitHub Pages.
+Something I found out after moving from WordPress to GitHub Pages is that out of the box you can only host a single domain for a repository with GitHub Pages.
 This is a problem for me because I have a number of domains I was hosting at WordPress that I wanted to point at my GitHub Pages.

 ## Official Docs and the limitation